staceyjf/WorkWave-backend/README.md

 1. **Adopting the Controller-Service-Repository Pattern:** This layered architecture approach ensured clear separation of concerns, leadings to better organized and more maintainable code.

-2. **Authentication:** Following a discussion with my \_nology coach, I wanted to extend my learning but implementing a cookie-based JWT instead via the Response Authorization header like I have previously done in my last two projects.
+2. **Authentication:** Extended existing learning by implementing a cookie-based JWT instead of using the Response Authorization header.

+3. **Manual approach to validation and model mapping:** Chose to manually handle model mapping and validation in the service layer to gain a deeper understanding of serialization/deserialization and implement a comprehensive error strategy with custom error messaging.

 <!-- which manifested into a flow of data via the following layers: